ddrone/arrows/README.md

 - [x] Move the state of pattern editor upward, make sure that the current bug is fixed
 - [x] Implement a prompt before allowing to change the type if the pattern is non-empty.
 - [x] Implement saving patterns (via downloading JSON file)
-- [ ] Implement loading patterns (via file input?
+- [x] Implement loading patterns (via file input?
 Figure out a way)
+- [ ] Add a prompt before loading a file as well
 - [ ] Create arrows viewer component, just showing them statically at the moment (have offset as parameter, would be used for the next task)
 - [ ] Create table-based practice mode a la Synthesia, advancing the pattern only on correct key presses
 - [ ] Implement a way to customize keybinds of the practice tool